ciberkleid/cna-demo-setup/cloud-pipelines/README.md

 3. You will also need to create a pipeline for each app in Spinnaker.
 We will come back to this later in these instructions.

 # Pre-requisites Setup: Jenkins
 1. Create a Credentials object of kind `SSH username with private key`.
-Create an SSH key pair and copy the private key to tje Jenkins credentials object.
+Create an SSH key pair and copy the private key to the Jenkins credentials object.
 Add the public SSH key to your GitHub account.
 This will enable Jenkins to tag releases in the GitHub app repos.
 2. Create a Credentials object of kind `secret text` with `value=<your Bintray API key>`.
 This will enable Jenkins to upload & publish app artifacts to Bintray.
 3. You will also need to create several jobs for each app in Jenkins.
 We will come back to this later in these instructions.